Arne Treholt: Incarceration and release

+He was granted early release in 1992 based on claims of ill health.
 On 3 July 1992, he was reprieved by the Labour government of Gro Harlem Brundtland.
-His pardon by Brundtland's Labour government in 1992, was controversial.
+His pardon by Brundtland's Labour government in the summer of 1992, was controversial.

-Treholt was imprisoned for more than eight years.

-2008 Criminal Cases Review Commission rejection of case review
+In total, he served nine years in maximum security prisons.

+Aftermath

+The original verdict was initially appealed to the Supreme Court, but Treholt withdrew the case during the appeal hearing because he did not trust that the court would give him a fair treatment.
+Treholt subsequently attempted several times to have his case reopened; this was finally rejected in 2008.
+In 2011, Treholt requested that the case be reopened, among other things because new evidence indicated that photographic evidence in the case had been forged.
+On 9 June 2011, the Commission for the Reopening of Criminal Cases rejected this request.

 On 15 December 2008, the Norwegian Criminal Cases Review Commission ruled that the case would not be reviewed.
 The decision was final and could not be appealed.
 As a result of the decision, the prosecutor who handled the case in 2008, Stein Vale, wrote a book to summarize the case.
 The book – Teppefall i Treholtsaken ("Curtain falls on the Treholt case") – was published in September 2009.
 The chairwoman of the review commission, Janne Kristiansen, was appointed head of the Norwegian Police Security Service, the descendant organization of the Police surveillance service (Politets overvåkningstjeneste).
 Kristiansen and the PST would be defending the former POT from allegations of evidence tampering later on.

-2010 claims by Geir Selvik Malthe-Sørenssen

 In September 2010, a new book by the con artist Geir Selvik Malthe-Sørenssen, who then claimed to be a private investigator, claimed that the searches of Treholt's apartment had not taken place and that one of the pieces of evidence presented in court had been fabricated by the police.
+He applied for a review of his case.
 On 18 September 2010, the Norwegian newspaper Aftenposten wrote that an anonymous former counter-intelligence employee claimed Treholt's and his lawyer's claim of evidence fabrication was true, but a few days later the anonymous alleged former employee withdrew many of his claims, stating that he did not know.
 The Attorney General asked the Criminal Cases Review Commission to look at the case again in light of the recent claims.
 The Attorney General stated that he did not believe the outcome of the case would have been any different without the evidence in question.
 Malthe-Sørenssen was publicly exposed as a fraudster in 2016, and his alleged source was revealed by Verdens Gang to be a used car salesman and convicted murderer and con artist with no connection to the Treholt case, who was paid by Malthe-Sørenssen to impersonate a police security service employee.